ryan-lab-duke/gds-applications-site/book/_build/html/_sources/labs/week2/assignment2.md

 * d) Provide the **name** and **year** of the wildfire that affected the most owl pairs (disregard wildfires named `Unknown`)?

 * e) Make a plot showing locations of Northern Spotted Owls breeding pairs on top of the wildfire perimeters for Oregon.
+Point will only be awarded to those who make this plot look presentable.

 *****************************